guildai/guild.ai/pages/start/guildfile.md

 Continue?
 (Y/n)
 ```

+!!! note
-Note that you run `train` rather than `train.py` above. `train` is the
+    You use ``train`` rather than ``train.py`` above. `train` is
-*operation* defined in the Guild file. `train.py` refers to the Python
+    the *operation* defined in the Guild file. `train.py` refers to
-script directly.
-Guild supports both methods: running operations
+    the Python script directly.
+Guild supports both methods: running
-defined in Guild files and running scripts.
+    operations defined in Guild files and running scripts.

+Press `Enter` to start the operation.

+Guild runs `train`, which is equivalent to the operations you've run
+to this point, but is explicitly defined in `guild.yml`.

 !!! tip
     While it's convenient to run scripts directly in Guild, we